-So how can you share photos from Dropbox accounts in the easier way?
+So how can you share photos from Dropbox accounts in an easier way?
 Luckily you can choose MultCloud which is professional as a cloud file manager to share Dropbox photos while largely saving your effort.
-In this way you can also “expand” more free cloud storage by allowing MultCloud to connect with all your clouds.
+In this way, you can also “expand” more free cloud storage by allowing MultCloud to connect with all your clouds.

 MultCloud offers 4 kinds of sharing options such as “Public Share”, “Private Share”, “Source Share” and “Cloud Transfer” for you to share Dropbox photos from different accounts in one single website interface.

 Tips: MultCloud supports more than 30 major cloud drive services like Dropbox, Google Drive, OneDrive, Box, SugarSync, Flickr, etc.